manasyesuarthana/dummy-systemd-service/README.md

 ## Steps for Completion

 ### 1. Create Service Script
 Write a shell script for the dummy service.
-Mine will be similar to the one given in the project guidelines, which is the output a statement and output it into a file in `/var/log`.
+Mine will be similar to the one given in the project guidelines, which is the output a statement and output it into a file in `/var/log` for every 10 seconds.

 **dummy.sh**:
 ```bash